Accelerating the transition to clean, energy-efficient LED lighting will accelerate governments’ climate, energy and health agendas.

 Protect Public Health and Environment

-By committing to phase out mercury containing lamps, governments will be protecting public health and the environment.
-Phasing out fluorescents will eliminate 232 metric tons of mercury pollution from the environment.
-Mercury is a known pollutant.
-Exposure to mercury even in small amounts can result in long term effects, mainly on fetuses, and developing children.
+By committing to phase out mercury-containing linear fluorescent lamps, governments will protect public health and the environment.
+Phasing out fluorescents will eliminate 232 metric tons of mercury pollution from the environment by 2050.

-As lighting markets in wealthy countries shift to clean LED lighting, developing countries must not be used as dumping grounds for old and inefficient technologies.
-By phasing out the manufacture, import and export of fluorescents, developed economies will avoid the export of toxic and obsolete technology, while developing economies will stand firms against becoming global dumping grounds.
+As lighting markets in wealthy countries shift to clean LED lighting, developing countries become vulnerable to being used as dumping grounds for old and inefficient technologies.
+If a fluorescent phase-out policy is adopted under the Minamata Convention, countries can no longer manufacture, import, and export fluorescents.
+Developed economies will be unable to export of toxic and obsolete fluorescent technology, while developing economies stand firm against becoming global dumping grounds for inefficient, mercury-containing lighting.

 Reduced Strain on National Grids

-LEDs consume up to 50% less energy than mercury-laden fluorescents and last 2-3 times longer.
-Supporting the proposed Amendment and transitioning the world to LED light bulbs, will substantially reduce the pressure on national grids and the over-all global power demand by 3%.
-In developed economies, reduced power use will free up energy for other uses while in developing economies, the energy freed can be used to increase access to energy for all, without straining the national grid.
+LEDs consume up to 50% less energy than mercury-containing fluorescents and last 2-3 times longer.
+Eliminating exemptions for linear fluorescent lamps will substantially reduce the pressure on national grids and save 9,602 TWh of energy consumption from 2025-2050.
+In developed economies, reduced power use will free up energy for other uses.
+In developing economies, the energy saved will allow for greater energy access for all, without straining the national grid.

 How is CLiC supporting Governments?

-Ahead of COP4, CLiC is offering technical support to governments by:
+Ahead of COP5, CLiC is offering technical support to governments by:

 - Preparing regional roadmaps for transitioning to LED lighting.
 These roadmaps will include Minimum Energy Performance Standards (MEPS) and other enabling activities relevant to the region, including financing options